 Sometimes it's easier to provide a ready-made object rather than ask the injector to create it from a class.

-Then we register a provider with the
+Then you register a provider with the

 which makes this object play the logger role.